- The very fact that someone is your patient is confidential.

 - Confidentiality is fundamental to your relationship with your patients.

-In its guidance 'Standards for the dental team', the GDC states that all dental professionals 'must protect the confidentiality of patients' information and only use it for the purpose for which it was given'.
-Breaching confidentiality could result in a finding of impaired fitness to practise and removal from the relevant GDC register.
+In its guidance 'Standards for the dental team', the GDC states that all dental professionals must protect the confidentiality of patients' information and only use it for the purpose for which it was given.

-Health records are defined as any record which consists of information relating to the physical or mental health or condition of an individual, made by or on behalf of a dental professional in connection with the care of that individual.
+Health records consist of information relating to the physical or mental health or condition of an individual, made by or on behalf of a dental professional in connection with the care of that individual.

-Whether electronic or manual, they comprise data which are covered by data protection law, which regulates the collection, processing and disclosure of personal data, and intends to protect against its misuse.
+Whether digital or manual, they comprise data which are covered by data protection law, which regulates the collection, processing and disclosure of personal data, and intends to protect against its misuse.

-This Act states that, where a patient has died, an application for access to a health record, or to any part of a health record, may be made to the record holder by the patient's personal representative and anyone who may have a claim arising out of the patient's death.
+This Act states that where a patient has died, an application for access to a health record, or to any part of it, can be made to the record holder by the patient's personal representative and anyone who might have a claim arising out of the patient's death.

 Make sure everyone in the practice team is aware of their responsibilities to protect patients' confidentiality.

-If a member of the dental team breaches the confidentiality of an NHS patient, they may be disciplined by the primary care organisation (PCO) or hospital trust.
+If a member of the dental team breaches the confidentiality of an NHS patient, they might be disciplined by the primary care organisation (PCO) or hospital trust.